-Priorities for VPSHR implementation across the organisation in 2024 includes:
+Priorities for VPSHR implementation across the organisation in 2025 includes:

-- Reviewing and updating the Risk and Vulnerability Assessments for the Frieda River Project in Papua New Guinea. - Continuing with LPA engagement and outreach efforts to build on the co-operative working relationship established.
+- Reviewing and updating the Risk and Vulnerability Assessments for the Frieda River Project in Papua New Guinea as activities increase. - Continuing with LPA engagement and outreach efforts to build on the co-operative working relationship established. - Continuing to strengthen relationships with the local communities and engaging local personnel where possible to take responsibility for monitoring assets such as fence lines within their sphere of influence

-- Continuing to strengthen relationships with the local communities and engaging local personnel where possible to take responsibility for monitoring assets such as fence lines within their sphere of influence - Continuing relationship building and dialogue with the RPNGC and other VPI members in Papua New Guinea including though participating in any In-country working groups that may be set up in the future. - Continue to actively engage with Central Government of Laos and key ministers to remove 3rd party encroachment issues to support the extended life of mine. - Continue to promote and train LPA and Loss Prevention personnel in VPSHR principles and monitoring activities in the field. - Continue quarterly face to face engagement with LPA and other security forces leadership to support PBM achieve its commitment to the VPSHR principles. - Continue to work with local security and enforcement agencies in tracking and apprehending ASM within the key areas of PBM's Contract Area. - Continue to work with the community with regard to sustainability and outreach projects.
+- Continuing relationship building and dialogue with the RPNGC and other VPI members in Papua New Guinea including though participation in the Papua New Guinea In-country working group once further progress is made on establishing this group. - Continue to actively engage with Central Government of Laos and key ministers to remove 3rd party encroachment issues to support the extended life of mine in Laos. - Continue to promote and train LPA and Loss Prevention personnel in VPSHR principles and monitoring activities in the field. - Continue quarterly face to face engagement with LPA and other security forces leadership to support PBM achieve its commitment to the VPSHR principles. - Continue to work with local security and enforcement agencies in tracking and apprehending ASM within the key areas of PBM's Contract Area. - Continue to work with the community regarding sustainability and outreach projects. - Review security practices in Chile for Santiago Metals Limitada, that PanAust has entered into a management agreement with, to determine how security is managed in relation to the requirements under the VPI and where gaps are identified ensure that plans are developed to address them.